fabcotech/dappy-docs/docs/intro.md

 - No need to work with a Certificate Authority to get a certificate.
 - **No need to renew certificates** because dappy does not rely on certificate authorities provided by browsers or operating systems.
 - You can easily manage **hundreds of endpoints**, subdomains and TLS configurations with **one JSON file** and simple CLI commands.
-- Data exchange is **100x more secure and confidential**, because under a dappy context, browsers do co-resolution for service discovery, your web services are protected against many MITM and cache poisoning scenarios.
+- Data exchange is **100x more secure and confidential**, because the nodeJS process will do co-resolution for service discovery, your web services are protected against many MITM and cache poisoning scenarios.

 We're going to walk you through creating your first domain name in dappy.
 If you know already a bit about DNS, we're going to create a zone file.